Private Charles L. Marshall (alias Thomas Lothard)

-Employed as a miner at the outbreak of the Civil War, he was a resident of Pittson in Luzerne County, Pennsylvania.
+Born in Virginia in 1841, Charles L. Marshall was a son of Virginia natives Charles and Lula Marshall.
+Employed as a miner at the outbreak of the Civil War in April 1861, he was a resident of Luzerne County, Pennsylvania at that time.

-While at Camp Curtin, Private Thomas Lothard received training with the 47th Pennsylvania in light infantry tactics before being sent with his regiment to Washington, D.C.
-Stationed at “Camp Kalorama” on Kalorama Heights near Georgetown beginning 21 September, roughly two miles from the White House, Lothard and the other 47th Pennsylvania Volunteers were mustered into federal service with the U.S. Army with great ceremony on 24 September 1861.
+While at Camp Curtin, Private Thomas Lothard received training with the 47th Pennsylvania in light infantry tactics before being transported with his regiment to Washington, D.C.
+Stationed roughly two miles from the White House, at “Camp Kalorama” on the Kalorama Heights near Georgetown beginning 21 September, Lothard and the other 47th Pennsylvania Volunteers were mustered into federal service with the U.S. Army with great ceremony on 24 September 1861.

-Assigned to the 3rd Brigade of W.F.
-Smith’s Army of the Potomac on 27 September and armed with Mississippi Rifles supplied by their beloved Keystone State, the 47th was given marching orders to head for Camp Lyon, Maryland on the eastern side of the Potomac River.
+Assigned to the 3rd Brigade of Brigadier-General William Farrar Smith’s Army of the Potomac on 27 September, and armed with Mississippi rifles supplied by their beloved Keystone State, the 47th was given marching orders to head for Camp Lyon, Maryland on the eastern side of the Potomac River.
 Arriving during the late afternoon, they joined the 46th Pennsylvania in marching double-quick across a chain bridge before marching on toward Falls Church, Virginia.

 In a letter home in mid-October, Thomas Lothard’s commanding officer, Captain John Peter Shindel Gobin, reported that the right wing of the 47th Pennsylvania (companies A, C, D, F and I) was ordered to picket duty after the left wing (companies B, G, K, E, and H) was forced to return to camp by Confederate troops.